 6.2 Describe the method used to estimate this reporting entity's probable maximum insurance loss, and identify the type of insured exposures comprising that probable maximum loss, the locations of concentrations of those exposures and the external resources (such as consulting firms or computer software models), if any, used in the estimation process.
-The company has engaged with JLT Re, who uses the catastrophe risk models from Risk Management Solutions and Applied Insurance Research to model potential maximum loss exposure.
+The company licenses Risk Management Solutions and Applied Insurance Research to run our exposure data internally through these catastrophe models to analyze our PML's in addition the company has engaged with Guy Carpenter who uses the catastrophe models from RMS and AIR to model potential maximum loss exposure.

 6.3 What provision has this reporting entity made (such as a catastrophic reinsurance program) to protect itself from an excessive loss arising from the types and concentrations of insured exposures comprising its probable maximum property insurance loss?
-The company has a catastrophe reinsurance program insuring losses to \$500 million in excess of \$100 million, plus co-participation by layer.
+The company has a catastrophic reinsurance program insuring losses \$700 million excess \$100 million, plus co-participation by layer.